sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Get Latest WorkFlows
 --------------------

-Get Latest WorkFlows availble in application:
+Gets the latest workFlows available in the given application:

 An example request for getting Latest WorkFlows availble in application::